 The objective of creating this vacuum is to ‘suck’ and withdraw ‘toxins’ that have built up in the body which may be associated with illness and pain.
 By doing so, circulation of the area is improved or harmonised, which may assist overall health promotion.

 This is perhaps the most common question regarding cupping.

 When cupping is performed properly, by a trained professional it should not hurt you at all.

-Cupping is used primarily to move the circulation of Qi and blood throughout the body for a wide variety of conditions including common colds, muscular pains, coughing, acne, stomach pains/digestive issues… the list goes on.
+Cupping is used primarily to move the circulation of Qi and blood throughout the body to support relief of a variety of conditions.

 If you have any other questions regarding cupping, feel free to ask!